bmrudolph/Storage-Spaces/README.md

 - SMART wear and temperature, with °C/°F toggle
 - Health rollup: drive counts by media, hottest drive, max wear, split I/O rate

+**Builds the commands, never runs them**
+- An **Actions** tab that composes Storage Spaces work — **create** a space, **expand** a pool, or **maintain** one — and emits the exact PowerShell to run.
+See [Actions](#actions--build-the-commands) below
+- Live geometry as you build: storage efficiency, fault tolerance, usable capacity, column count, and warnings when you don't have enough disks for the layout you picked
+- Nothing is ever executed against the storage stack.
+You review the commands and run them yourself

 **Interface**
 - Left navigation with **health indicators** — a failed drive is visible from any page
 - Every panel can be **closed, reordered by drag, and resized**; layout persists across reloads